-We may never receive approval outside of the U.S. to commercialize OFIRMEV or any other product candidates we may acquire.
+We may never receive approval outside of the U.S. to commercialize OFIRMEV or any other products or product candidates we may acquire.

-Our rights to OFIRMEV include Canada, as well as the U.S. In order to market OFIRMEV and any other product candidates we may acquire in Canada or other jurisdictions outside of the U.S., we must comply with numerous and varying regulatory requirements of other countries regarding non-clinical testing, manufacturing, clinical safety and efficacy.
+Our rights to OFIRMEV include Canada, as well as the U.S. In order to market OFIRMEV, and any other products or product candidates we may acquire, in Canada or other jurisdictions outside of the U.S., we must comply with numerous and varying regulatory requirements of other countries regarding non-clinical testing, manufacturing, clinical safety and efficacy.
 Approval procedures vary among countries and can involve additional product testing and additional administrative review periods.
 The time required to obtain approval in other countries might differ from that required to obtain FDA approval.
+For example, we are currently evaluating the commercial prospects, partnering opportunities and feasibility of applying for marketing authorization for OFIRMEV in Canada, and we anticipate that the product would not be approved by Canadian regulatory authorities for at least 18 months after the date on which any such application is submitted, if at all.
 The regulatory approval process in other countries may include all of the risks detailed above regarding FDA approval in the U.S. as well as other risks.
 Regulatory approval in one country does not ensure regulatory approval in another, but a failure or delay in obtaining regulatory approval in one country may have a negative effect on the regulatory process in others.
 Failure to obtain regulatory approval in other countries or any delay or setback in obtaining such approval could have the same adverse effects detailed above regarding FDA approval in the U.S. As described above, such effects include the risks that OFIRMEV and any other products may not be approved for all indications requested, which could limit the uses of our products and have an adverse effect on product sales and potential royalties, and that any regulatory approvals we may obtain may be subject to limitations on the indicated uses for which our products may be marketed or require us to perform costly, post-marketing follow-up studies.

-Public concern regarding the safety of drug products such as OFIRMEV could result in new requirements from regulatory agencies to include unfavorable information in our labeling, or require us to undertake other activities that may entail additional costs.\
+Public concern regarding the safety of drug products such as OFIRMEV could result in new requirements from regulatory agencies to include unfavorable information in our labeling, or require us to undertake other activities that may entail additional costs.